Valuation

 Total sales + Other operating income

-Revenue is the total money a company earns from its business operations before any expenses are deducted.
+Revenue is the total money earned from business operations before any expenses.
 It is the "top line" of the income statement.

-How to interpret: Consistent revenue growth (10-20% YoY) indicates a healthy business.
-Declining revenue is a red flag unless the company is intentionally shrinking a business segment.
-Compare revenue growth with industry peers.
+How to interpret: Consistent revenue growth (10–20% YoY) indicates a healthy business.
+Declining revenue is a red flag unless the company is intentionally shrinking a segment.

 PAT